dylan-shao/jupyter-README.md-auto-create/README.md

 # jupyter2README.md-auto-create
 Automatically create a README.md when you save your jupyter notebook.
 (Will also create images if your jupyter notebook have images in there, for example matplotlib plots)

+## Why
+I am using github to version control all my jupyter related work, and README.md is rendered automatically on github.
+So instead of click `export to markdown` or run a `nbconvert` command every time, I created the a function which will be called every time after you save your notebook, and so create a README.md automatically.

+## How it works

 Jupyter can be [set up](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to run many funcitons automatically, and it has a lot of hooks can be used.
 For example, `FileContentsManager.post_save_hook`  is called after your file is saved.
 We gonna use this hook to create a markdown file README.md every time you save your jupyter notebook.

+## What should I do

 > create a configure file if you have not
 ```